 One efficient method for securing printed documents is to restrict physical access to your devices.
 Avoid placing a printer used for confidential documents in centralized locations like hallways or shared rooms easily accessible by large workgroups.

 Today's document scanning technologies include authentications at the device before permitting access, and many printers have the same capabilities.
-By restricting access on the device, you can avoid some of the most common security pitfalls.
+By restricting access to the device, you can avoid some of the most common security pitfalls.

 Pull printing is a process that holds a document until it's released by the user, who must walk up to the printer to enable printing.
 Here's how it works: